 You are viewing our expert(s) in Responses to Climate Change and Air Pollution.

-Associate Professor of the Sociology of Religion and Environmental Studies
+Professor of the Sociology of Religion and Environmental Studies

 Areas of expertise: Animals, immigrants and religion, evangelicalism, the food movement, race and environmental justice, religion, religion and ecology, religion and science, religion and social movements, religious economic fossil-free divestment, religious environmentalism and anti-environmentalism, responses to climate change and air pollution, sociology of religion